AgoraIO-Community/VideoUIKit-iOS/Sources/Agora-Video-UIKit/AgoraUIKit.docc/AgoraUIKit.md

 ## Overview

-Agora UIKit is a low-code solution to adding video calls and live streams into your application.
+Agora Video UI Kit is a low-code solution to adding video calls and live streams into your application.

 Get started with this package by creating an ``AgoraVideoViewer`` and joining a channel: